-Even though Germany's Romantic Road might these days be more well-known, the Alpine Road is the older of the two tourist trails.
+Even though southern Germany's Romantic Road might these days be more well-known, the German Alpine Road is the older of the two tourist trails.

-Drivers were toughing their way across the foothills of the Alps from Bavaria's southwestern corner through to the border near Salzburg way back in the Thirties.
+Drivers were toughing their way across the foothills of the Bavarian Alps from the southwestern corner of the state through to the border near Salzburg way back in the Thirties.

 In those days, the country roads definitely deserved that title and some of the hairpin bends on the narrow lanes and occasional hilly passes must have been led to white-knuckled grips on the steering wheel.

 And the road can justifiably claim to be the oldest tourist route in the country as the diary of King Maximilian of Bavaria shows that he passed the same way in the 19th century.

 Nowadays, of course, things are a little bit more accessible and the Alpine Road is a pleasure for anyone wanting to take their time in Bavaria's mountain countryside.

 The 450km route starts at the picturesque village of Lindau on the north-eastern shore of Lake Constance.
 It winds its way through Füssen and the Allgäu region and some lovely mountain scenery before visiting the historic buildings around Oberammergau.